What is The Argyle proposing?

 Doesn’t the Argyle help support the TBRI?

 MONEY from events, dining and club dues DOES NOT SUPPORT TBRI.
-The Argyle only supports TBRI through its members’ yearly assessment that goes directly to TBRI and the heavily discounted rent.
+The Argyle only supports TBRI through its members’ yearly assessment that goes directly to TBRI and the heavily some member’s donations.

 Doesn’t the Argyle pay property taxes that benefit the City of Alamo Heights?